-Bruce Peninsula National Park offers superb semi-wilderness camping, in ideal locations to base your park adventure.
-Four different camping experiences are available in the park:
+Bruce Peninsula National Park offers semi-wilderness, yurts and backcountry camping, in ideal locations for your park adventure.

-- Quiet hours are in effect during the camping season from 10 p.m. to 7 a.m.
+- Quiet hours are in effect from 10 pm to 7 am.

-• Daily alcohol consumption bans are in effect during the park’s quiet hours
+- Alcohol and cannabis consumption bans are in effect during quiet hours.

-• During all long weekends, a full ban on the possession of alcohol will be in effect.
-The weekends when alcohol is not permitted in the park at any time are:
+- Long weekends: A full bans on the possession of alcohol and cannabis are in effect.
+The weekends when alcohol and cannabis are not permitted in the park at any time are: